 • Become familiar with reading research (the Science of Reading).

-• Clarify common misconceptions around Foundational Skills within the Common Core State Standards.
+• Clarify common misconceptions about foundational skills in the Common Core State Standards.

-• Analyze the Common Core State Standards Foundational Skill progression to illustrate its connection with the Science of Reading in order to move into a deeper exploration of each component (i.e., print concepts, phonological awareness, phonics and word recognition, and fluency) in future pathway courses.
+• Analyze the Common Core State Standards Foundational Skills progression to illustrate its connection with the Science of Reading in preparation for deeper exploration of each component (print concepts, phonological awareness, phonics and word recognition, and fluency) in future pathway courses.

 • Illustrate how various staff roles can support students’ reading development.